kimptoc/wowactivityfeed/readme.txt

 -

 LATER
+- Ttl on history Coll - 1 week?
 - home page/last viewed? popular?
 - home page/use lib to pack in update boxes
 - use alternate rss lib that provides other link types...